Six Nations 2018: All you need to know

 The past few years haven't been easy for French fans, and matters went from bad to worse last week when police raided the nation's rugby headquarters as part of an investigation into federation president Bernard Laporte.

-Embroiled in controversy away from the pitch, performances on it have also signaled cause for concern as Les Bleus lost all their November tests bar a draw at home to Japan.
+Embroiled in controversy away from the pitch, performances on it have also signaled cause for concern as Les Bleus lost all their November Tests, bar a draw at home to Japan.

 "The results are extremely disappointing," captain Guilhem Guirado recently told CNN World Rugby.